Or speak to someone today on (02) 9167 0209

-C&A Surveyors is an established family operated professional surveying services firm in Sydney.
+C&A Surveyors is an established family operated professional surveying services firm in Sydney, with our headquarters in Parramatta.
 Our Sydney surveyors use leading technology to produce highly accurate, reliable and efficient surveying services.
 Our clients can expect a dedicated one-point contact who will seamlessly manage the project.

 We have established a highly skilled, efficient organisation to help meet all your land surveying services needs in and around Sydney.
 We boast state-of-the-art technology and highly professional agents, which together produce the accurate, reliable, and efficient results our clients can attest to.

 Each of our clients is assigned an agent to manage all aspects of their building and land surveying project, including: